 Things to Produce:

-This practice involves the production of a number of requirements, design and test artifacts:
+This practice involves the production of a number of requirements, design and test artefacts:

 - A use-case based specification of the requirements, stories and test cases